msimonborg/lazy_record/README.md

 # => #<Thing>
 ```

-Alternatively, if you want to inherit from another class, you can mix in the `LazyRecord::BaseModule` and get all the same results.
+Alternatively, if you want to inherit from another class, you can mix in the `LazyRecord::BaseModule` and get all the same features.

 ```ruby
 class Thing